grafana/grafana/docs/sources/datasources/influxdb/_index.md

 Name        | Description
 ----------- | -------------
 `Name`      | The data source name.
 This is how you refer to the data source in panels and queries.
+We recommend something like `InfluxDB-InfluxQL`.
 `Default`   | Default data source means that it will be pre-selected for new panels.
 `URL`       | The HTTP protocol, IP address and port of your InfluxDB API (InfluxDB API port is by default 8086) `Access`    | Server (default) = URL needs to be accessible from the Grafana backend/server, Browser = URL needs to be accessible from the browser.